 The features can be implemented within ~ 4 weeks timespan with a budget $5800 - $6500 (mind that only the Flutter development part is calculated, no backend, QA, the design included).

 As you can see, cross-platform apps are not a silver bullet for every business case, but they can be a perfect choice for small businesses and startups in terms of proof of concept, fast time-to-market, and lower development costs.
 Great apps like mobile stores, listings, to-do lists, schedulers, bookings, etc. can be created.
 So, if you have any questions or decide to develop a cross-platform app, feel free to contact us.
-We’d be happy to help you with your project.
+We are top mobile app development company as recognized by TopDevelopers.co and we’d be happy to help you with your project.